 - In addition to our news pages, a great way to keep up to date with town news is the local free newspaper the Frome Times which is delivered to most households fortnightly and is available at the Library and Town Hall.

-- You can also find out about arts, events, walks and other attractions on the Discover Frome website and at the Discover Frome Information Point at the Black Swan Arts.
+- You can also find out about arts, events, walks and other attractions on the Discover Frome website and at the Discover Frome Information Point at Frome Library.

 - Pick up The Frome List from the Town Hall or Discover Frome Information point to find out more about local events.

 - There are also lots of social media sites, such as Frome Town Council’s Facebook page which provide regular updates of what’s happening in the town.
-And if you’re a parent you might like to join Frome Parents for local advice and information.
+If you’re a parent you might like to join Frome Parents for local advice and information.

 Getting around Frome

 - Frome Train Station, located on Portway, provides local people with trains to destinations including London Paddington, Weymouth, Bath and Bristol.
 Visit the GWR website for the train timetable.

 - The town is served by three bus companies.
 Links to timetables for each bus route can be found on our transport page.

 - Frome’s car club is a great, affordable resource that enables members to access a range of electric, hybrid and standard vehicles in the town and throughout the country.

 - If you don’t need to travel far but would like some help on the hills, you could also try hiring on of our Ebikes.

 - If you fancy some exercise or an accessible walk try out the amazing Collier’s Way cycle route which currently starts at Great Elm but will link directly to Frome at some point and offers miles of off road cycle track through beautiful countryside and includes Europe’s longest cycle tunnel just outside of Bath.
 You can find more walks and cycle routes on Discover Frome.

 Recycling and sharing